Benjamin Rauch

 Artistic Director

-Regularly commissioned as a choral composer, Mr. Rauch has written numerous works for ensembles including The First Church of Christ in Hartford – Center Church Choir and The St. Patrick – St. Anthony Gallery Choir.
-A native of Long Island, New York, he won First Place two years consecutively in the Long Island Composers’ Alliance Young Composers Competition.
-Mr. Rauch was also the recipient of “Best Arrangement” from the International Championship of Collegiate A Cappella.
+Regularly commissioned as a choral composer, Benjamin has written numerous works for ensembles including The First Church of Christ in Hartford – Center Church Choir, St. Patrick – St. Anthony Gallery Choir, Treble Clef Choir, Mount Holyoke Glee Club, and numerous choral ensembles at The Hartt School.
+A native of Long Island, New York, he won first place two years consecutively in the Long Island Composers’ Alliance Young Composers Competition.
+Benjamin was also the recipient of Best Arrangement from the International Championship of Collegiate A Cappella.
 He holds a Bachelor of Music in Vocal Performance, Choral Conducting and Composition from The Hartt School, University of Hartford.